ElMagdo/JavaCodes/JavaJavaJava/Task7/readme.md

 `14 Bridge St.`
 `Haboken, NJ 01881`

-EXERCISE 7.15 Design and implement a Java Swing program that plays Time Bomb with the user.
+***7.6*** Design and implement a **Java Swing program** that plays Time Bomb with the user.
 Here’s how the game works.
-The computer picks a secret word and then prints one asterisk for each letter in the word: * * * * *.
+The computer picks a secret word and then prints one asterisk for each letter in the word: `* * * * *`.
 The user guesses at the letters in the word.
-For every correct guess, an asterisk is replaced by a
+For every correct guess, an asterisk is replaced by a letter: `* e * * *`.
-letter:
-* e * * *.
 For every incorrect guess, the time bomb’s fuse grows shorter.
 When the fuse disappears, after say, six incorrect guesses, the bomb explodes.
 Store the secret words in a delimited string and invent your own representation for the time bomb.

 EXERCISE 7.16 Challenge: The global replace function is a string-processing algorithm found in every word processor.
 Write a method that takes three String
 arguments: a document, a target string, and a replacement string.
 The method